cu-cairlab/MAUI/README.md

 * Supervised deep learning \- DeepLabv3
 * Vision foundation model \- SAM

-All methods require multispectral GEOTIFF files as input.
-Two sample GEOTIFF files are included in the [data](https://cornell.app.box.com/folder/306827586573) subfolder on Box: vineyard_sample.tif and hemp_sample.tif, for a chardonnay vineyard and a hemp field, respectively.
+All methods require GEOTIFF files as input.
+Sample GEOTIFF files are included in the [sample_data](XXX) subfolder on Box.

 Documentation for each method is provided in the corresponding subfolders.
-Docker images and bash scripts are provided for the DeepLabv3 and SAM methods (Docker images can be downloaded from [Box](https://cornell.app.box.com/folder/306823112906)).
+Docker images and bash scripts are provided for the DeepLabv3 and SAM methods (Docker images can be downloaded from [Box](XXX)).
 For guidance on which method may be more appropriate for different kinds of specialty crop imagery, we refer users to the MAUI manuscript.

 **Trait Extraction and Export**
 Trait extraction is accomplished with the ```traitextract.py``` script.
 The functionality is demonstrated for a sample vineyard image dataset in the ```traitextract_grapevine.ipynb``` Jupyter notebook.
 The notebook shows how to use the canopy mask generated in the segmentation module and a GEOJSON metadat file  to extract geo-referenced reflectance data for all crop pixels.
 Users can also aggregate data by experimental unit (i.e. export average reflectance values per plant).
 The output of the trait extraction module is a CSV file with a row for each crop pixel and columns for experimental unit IDs, pixel coordinates, and reflectance values.